-Oblivion is defined as the decline of performance after learning.
+Oblivion is defined as the decline in performance after learning.
 It occurs after a certain period.
-To measure it, researchers observe behaviour after a period in which the learned behaviour has not taken place (retention period).
+To measure it, researchers observe behaviour after a period in which the learnt behaviour has not taken place (retention period).

 It is worth noting that oblivion occurs quickly when we learn lists of unrelated words or unsystematic items.
 In contrast, if the text is meaningful, it is more likely that we will remember it for longer periods.
 Previous knowledge (proactive knowledge) can also reduce oblivion (Squire, 1986).
 Pioneering work by Sir Frederick Bartlett (1932) showed that a story which was difficult to understand was made modern and comprehensible by participants thanks to proactive knowledge.
-His experiments consisted of presenting an indigenous, North American story called The War of Ghosts to a group of participants in Britain.
+His experiments consisted of presenting an indigenous North American story called The War of Ghosts to a group of participants in Britain.
 Bartlett found that his participants distorted their recall to provide a story that was more comprehensive to them.
 Their previous knowledge and expectations had a substantial effect on their recollection.
 In so doing, Bartlett developed the idea that in memory tasks we use our already existing schemas, which affect the way we recall and learn.
-In the geosciences context, it has been suggested that Myths (a form of narratives) help in reducing oblivion of geological hazards (flooding, eruptions and earthquakes) and this proactive knowledge has helped to create a culture of prevention in different human groups (Barthes, 2013; Crowley, 2018; Lanza and Negrete, 2007).
+In the geosciences context, it has been suggested that myths (a form of narratives) help in reducing the oblivion of geological hazards (flooding, eruptions and earthquakes), and this proactive knowledge has helped to create a culture of prevention in different human groups (Crowley, 2018; Lanza and Negrete, 2007).
+One interesting example is the myths concerning exploding lakes, such as Lake Nyos in Cameroon.
+As Shanklin (2007) reports, many stories were based on the assumption that lakes are the homes of ancestors and spirits and can be source of death.

-4.3 Emotion and Attention
+4.3 Emotion and attention

 Experiencing emotion provides a basis for simple learning and memory (Sternberg, 2003).
-Emotional learning and memory such as fear conditioning are simple forms of associative learning that supports the acquisition of knowledge; it is acquired rapidly and retained over long periods (Maren, 1999).
+Emotional learning and memory, such as fear conditioning, are simple forms of associative learning that support the acquisition of knowledge; it is acquired rapidly and retained over long periods (Maren, 1999).
 An effect of emotional stimulation is to direct attention towards the events that provoked it.
 This attention in turn augments the brain activation associated with the event.
 Attention is effectively the first stage of laying down memory (Rupp, 1998).

-Evidence shows that what distinguishes enduring experiences from those that are lost is that when they occurred they either created or coincided with higher than normal levels of emotion (Baddeley, 1997).
-It is clearly vital for humans to remember events that are emotionally arousing because they are likely to be important ones.
+Evidence shows that what distinguishes enduring experiences from those that are lost is that when they occurred they either created or coincided with higher-than-normal levels of emotion (Baddeley, 1997).
+It is clearly vital for humans to remember events that are emotionally charged because they are likely to be important ones.
 They can be used to guide present and future actions.
-They can be used, for example, to avoid danger (as geological hazards) or to steer us towards a desirable outcome (O'Brien, 2000).
-Interestingly, the same neuro-chemicals that are released into the bloodstream to put the body on alert also instruct the brain to store a lasting record of the moment.
-This is the case for acetylcholine, noradrenaline, dopamine and glutamate, which all participate in the creation of links between neurons (Rupp, 1998; Zak 2007).
+They can be used, for example, to avoid danger (such as geological hazards) or to steer us towards a desirable outcome (O'Brien, 2000).
+Interestingly, the same neurochemicals that are released into the bloodstream to put the body on alert also instruct the brain to store a lasting record of the moment.
+This is the case for acetylcholine, noradrenaline, dopamine and glutamate, which all participate in the creation of links between neurons (Rupp, 1998; Zak, 2007).